Computer Science (CPSC)

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

 The course is the study of software engineering principles and design.
-The course will emphasize requirement analysis, design, testing, debugging and implementation of a semester long project.
+The course will emphasize requirement analysis, design, implementation, testing and debugging of a semester long project.
 Students will work in groups for the project to be implemented.
 There will be multiple phases for the design and implementation of the project.
-The project will be implemented using a standard programming environment.
+The project will be implemented using the Java or a language permitted by the instructor.

 D Requires minimum grade of D.